jeffmlb91/Optimal-README-generator/README.md

   This project will allow developers to quickly generate a `README.Md` file in a pretty handy way.

   ## Tests
-  There aren't test at this time
+  There are no tests required at this time

   ## Contributors
-  Geoffrey & Univerity of Toronto
+  Geoffrey & University of Toronto

   ## License
   MIT License